abdulhamidalsalman/odoo-9-installation-script/README.md

 # odoo-9-installation-script

-This script adds more but do not modify the version of Yenthe666.
-In facts, it combines the best of aschenkels-ictstudio & Yethe666 odoo 9 installation scripts.
-It uses Yenthe666 script as a templete and adds view commands from aschenkels-ictstudio script for postgres.
+This script combines the best parts of aschenkels-ictstudio & Yethe666 odoo 9 installation scripts.
+I used Yethe666 as template and added few commands from aschenkel-sictstudio.

 The added commands do:<br />
 1. make UTF-8 the default language for postgres <br />